alllexx88/pcrscpp/README.md

 ### Pattern string syntax

-Pattern string is passed directly to `pcre*_exec`, and thus has to follow PCRE syntax as described in [PCRE documentation].
+Pattern string is passed directly to `pcre*_compile`, and thus has to follow PCRE syntax as described in [PCRE documentation].

 ### Substitute string syntax